gloriading/move/README.md

 * [ to-do / question]------------------------------------------------
-- Want to use simple form error messages for sign in page .. how
+- Want to use `simple form error messages for sign in page`
-- fix all flash messages
+- fix all` flash messages`
 - click on a day with existing records brings up a modal
   - in the model put the record and a link to edit